MUTOR-2/ScienceOfMusic/_units/06/index.md

 {% include img-figure url="./formant_vowels.png" description="The formant structure of three different vowel sounds." width="300px" %}
 Figure {{ fignum }} shows the formant structure of three different vowels.
+(Image by James Cheung.
+Adapted from Benade, 1976)
 {% include note author="jm" text="these need to be redone (they are from Benade), and potentially should correlate with the table below, and have an interactive example." %}

 {% include begin-table description="Average formant locations for men, women, and children across a number of different vowels." %}